iamkirankumaryadav/Maven-Analytics/Data Preparation and EDA.md

 ## **Data Preparation and Exploratory Data Analysis**

 ### Exploratory Data Analysis
-- The process of exploring and visualizing data to find useful patterns and insights that help inform the modeling process.
+- Exploring and visualizing data to find useful patterns and insights that help inform the modelling process.
-- EDA lets you identify the most promising features from your model.
+- EDA lets you identify the most promising features of your model.
-- It helps to uncover potential issues with the features or target that need to be addressed.
+- It helps to uncover potential issues with the features or targets that need to be addressed.

 ### **EDA** for **Regression**
 - Target variable
-- Fetaures
+- Features
 - Feature Target Relationship
 - Feature Feature Relationship